By Sarah Ebner

 Mont Orgueil (AKA Gorey Castle) overlooking Gorey Harbour in the east of Jersey is one of the island's icons: it looks exactly like a castle should.
 However, I’ve learnt from bitter experience that looks can be deceptive, and some castles do disappoint – fussy stewards stop you from exploring properly, or too many little staircases or exhibits are roped off and unfriendly.

 This is quite definitely not the case at Mont Orgueil.
-It’s fabulous to look at from the outside but a real treasure inside as well – especially after a makeover that has made it fun for all the family.
+It’s fabulous to look at from the outside but a real treasure inside as well – fun for all the family.
 Great features are a room full of dressing-up clothes (my children dressed as knights, pirates, jesters and princesses) and, halfway up the site, a gorgeous wooden playground.
 There are also wooden soldiers, bows and arrows at the ready, and a life-size sculpture of a medieval knight on a horse.
 In addition, Jersey Heritage has a Living History team, members of which are on hand and offer daily demonstrations.
 They include an expert on Tudor military weapons and a fine lady who demonstrates the Tudor pastime of hawking.